China (The Office): Production

 "China" was written by producers Halsted Sullivan and Warren Lieberstein, their fourth writing credit on the series.
 Warren Lieberstein is the brother of Paul Lieberstein, who was the showrunner of the show at the time.
 The entry was directed by Charles McDougall, his fifth directing credit on the series.
 "China" is the third episode to feature Nate, played by YouTube star Mark Proksch.
 After the producers of The Office saw a series of prank videos that Proksch did under the name "Kenny Strasser", they hired him to become a recurring character.

-The Season Seven DVD contains a number of deleted scenes from this episode.
-Notable cut scenes include Michael talking more about his fear of China, Nate swapping an "energy-saving cord" for an "un-energy-saving cord", Dwight making fun of Pam's concerns, Pam discussing the new office space with Dwight, Jim criticizing Pam's plan to the camera, Erin talking about moving, and Michael furthering his argument with Oscar in the coffee shop.
+The season seven DVD contains two deleted scenes from this episode: Michael venting his frustration about China being poised to surpass the U.S., and Nate swapping an "energy-saving cord" for an "un-energy-saving cord".
+It also contains several extensions of broadcast scenes, such as Jim reacting to the photos of the new office space by complaining that Pam used his camera without asking permission.